 Three Reasons to Try the Treadmill

 - Convenience—Most people prefer not to exercise outside when it is cold, inclement, or dark.
-Even if you have access to an indoor track or a health club , finding a regular time to run during a busy week's schedule can be difficult.
+Even if you have access to an indoor track or a health club, finding a regular time to run during a busy week's schedule can be difficult.
 Owning a treadmill solves these problems.
-People who own one can exercise more often.
+People who own one have the opportunity to exercise more often.

 - Physical benefits—Exercising on a treadmill has wide-ranging benefits.
-As Gregory Florez, president of Chicago's First Fitness Inc., points out, "Walking or running on a treadmill has great cardiovascular value for the heart, lungs, and circulatory system.
-It is a very efficient way to lose body fat, and since it is a weight-bearing activity, it has musculoskeletal benefits, as well."
-Because running can help to reduce stress, you may feel calmer and more relaxed after your workout.
+Using a treadmill has great cardiovascular value for the heart, lungs, and circulatory system.
+It is a very efficient way to lose body fat, strengthen muscles and bone, and help reduce stress.

 - Low-impact workouts—Despite all the benefits, years of walking or running can take its toll on feet, legs and hips, especially if you exercise on hard surfaces like asphalt or concrete.
 Treadmills, particularly higher-end models with built-in shock absorption properties, can reduce the stress placed on your feet, legs, and joints.